-- Have participants return to the large group. - Ask them to introduce each other to the group and share information on the person they paired with. - Ask each participant to write names on to the name tag provided.
-If the facilitator recognizes that this may be a problem for some community members, then the facilitator can offer to write participants name. - Facilitator to make a note of the different groups in the room and to remain flexible at all times. - At this point the facilitator can draw attention to representatives from the churches, who may be in the room and also highlight the social/governance structures that exist in the community.
+- 1. Have the learners returned to the large group? - 2.
+Ask them to introduce each other to the group and share information on the person they paired with,

+- 3. Ask each participant to write names on to the name tag provided.
+If the facilitator recognizes that this may be a problem for some community members, then the facilitator can offer to write participants name. - 4.
+Facilitator to make a note of the different groups in the room and to remain flexible at all times. - 5.
+At this point the facilitator can draw attention to representatives from the churches, who may be in the room and also highlight the social/governance structures that exist in the community